 A pregnant woman with any of the following conditions is more likely to have a premature birth:

-- poor nutrition preceding and during pregnancy
+- poor nutrition before and during pregnancy

 - certain infections, such as urinary tract and amniotic membrane infections

-- abnormal uterus
+- an abnormal uterus

 - trouble breathing